Why did you choose to pursue a career as a designer? When did you realize you wanted to pursue this as a career?

 How did the idea behind your winning project come about?

-As a designer during lockdown everyone was boxed in 4 walls and the energy was to divert my mind from isolation.
-From my pandemic anxiety I have transported them to something positive, Thus Kaia gave hope to me personally.
+As a designer, during the lockdown, everyone was boxed in 4 walls and my energy was set to divert my mind from isolation.
+From my pandemic anxiety, I have transported them to something positive.
+Thus, Kaia gave hope to me personally.
 In trying times, it gave me something to pour my energy into.
 As a form of therapeutic escape from reality, to embody freedom and hope for a brighter future.

 What do you see as the most significant difficulties and opportunities in your current job/industry?